What is Dragon Link RTP?

 Dragon Link RTP by variant — Golden Century, Panda Magic, Happy & Prosperous, and others

 Dragon Link is a family of games, not a single title.
 Each variant shares the same core Hold & Spin mechanic and the same 87–96% RTP configuration range, but differs in theme, free-games structure, and bonus multipliers.
-The RTP range itself is set at the cabinet level by denomination — the variant does not change which band applies.
+The RTP range itself is set at the cabinet level by coin level — the variant does not change which band applies.
 What variants do affect is volatility profile and bonus hit frequency within that return framework.

-| Variant | RTP range | Free games | Bonus mechanic notes | Jackpot tiers |
+| Variant | RTP range | Free games | Bonus mechanic notes | Prize tiers |

 |---|---|---|---|---|